 While Blue Apron operates exclusively in the United States, HelloFresh's global reach has definitely contributed to its market position and large customer base.
 From about 170,000 subscribers in 2014, HelloFresh now boasts nearly 3 million subscribers around the globe, with worldwide revenues exceeding 1.8 billion euros.
 The company delivered over 10 million orders worldwide for the first time in the final quarter of 2019, and its impressive growth over the years may be due to its soaring marketing expenses.
 Marketing spending has increased from about 157 million euros in 2016 to more than 400 million euros in 2019.

 Apart from fostering the habit of cooking at home as an alternative to fast-food meals on the run, most service providers also offer family-friendly and specialty diet options with plans for organic, vegetarian and vegan meals.
-A major drawback of online meal kits is the high cost of its products, as can be observed in the steep drop in the number of returning customers.
-A 2016 survey of U.S. consumers found that only two percent of respondents had used a meal kit delivery service and were satisfied with their experience; while 54 percent of respondents reported never using one and having no interest at all, evidence that meal kit delivery services still have many hurdles to overcome in order to gain mainstream popularity.
+However, a major drawback of online meal kits is the high cost of its products.
+According to a survey conducted in May 2020, around 13 percent of high-earners in the United States planned to increase spending on meal kit delivery services as a result of the coronavirus outbreak.
+However, people earning less than 100,000 U.S. dollars in yearly income were much less likely to do so, evidence that meal kit delivery services still have many hurdles to overcome in order to gain mainstream popularity.